 Effects Of Dissonance

 Cognitive dissonance happens both when your behavior contradicts your beliefs about the world and the beliefs you have about yourself.
 The immediate effects are – Intense feelings of uneasiness or discomfort.
-It is a natural tendency for humans to avoid these discomfort, which in turn affects a person’s thoughts, behaviors, decisions, beliefs and attitudes and mental health.
+It is a natural tendency for humans to avoid this discomfort, which in turn affects a person’s thoughts, behaviors, decisions, beliefs, and attitudes, and mental health.
 Other effects are –

 You may experience dissonance without even knowing it.
-It is not always easy to recognise because there are different factors affecting the strength or degree of cognitive dissonance.
+It is not always easy to recognize because there are different factors affecting the strength or degree of cognitive dissonance.